Images of Interest

 Unidentified wood-engraved block from the Vincent Price Collection: can you identify the artist, the interpretive wood-engraver, or the book where this illustration first appeared?
 If so, please let us know!

-Several years ago, RBS acquired a 7 x 10" steel plate, ca. 1885, showing an engraved head-and-shoulders portrait of a man identified by his signature in the plate as one A. L. Jordan.
-A faint caption at the base of the oval image reads: "Engraved by John Sartain.
+RBS has recently acquired a 7 x 10" steel plate, ca. 1885, showing an engraved head-and-shoulders portrait of a man identified (if we are reading his engraved signature correctly) as A. L. Jordan.
+The faint caption at the base of the oval image reads: "Engraved by John Sartain.
 Phil."
-The subject's face is realized primarily in mezzotint; the rest of the oval image was engraved.
+The subject's face was realized primarily in mezzotint; the rest of the oval image was engraved.
 Mr Jordan appears to be about 40 years old in this portrait, i.e. born in the mid-1840s.

 Below is a scan (flipped horizontally and reversed), made directly from our steel plate, showing the portrait and its accompanying engraved signature.
 Can anyone provide us with further information about this or any other A. L. Jordan?